OET Nursing Speaking: Role Plays, Samples & Practice

 Warm-up in plain English

-Summarize the role card tasks in simple, patient-friendly language.
+Summarise the scenario tasks in simple, layperson-friendly language.

 Structure the role play